mackensen/uphillrocks/slides/index.md

 Note: With Packagist you register a project and tell it where it can find the code.
 It matches up the key/value pair in any composer.json file it finds with the tags in the version control system (usually git).

+## Problem

+- Your stuff isn't in Packagist
+- You (probably) don't want your private projects there

 ## You get a repository, and you...

 ```json